 - Mele e appunti is the Italian section of the site, a sort of ‘blog within a blog’.
 Since it’s rather hard to have a full bilingual website using WordPress, I had to resort to this solution for the Italian audience.
 If you subscribe to the All posts RSS feed, you may encounter articles written in Italian every now and then.
 If this annoys you, you can have a sequential view of just the updates in English by clicking the English tag at the end of any article written in English.
 You’ll get a listing like this.

-• In September 2013, I’ve added a sixth column, Briefly, which I’ve been using for publishing short pieces and observations, sometimes in reaction to some article I’ve read over breakfast, or to provide a brief commentary to a particular topic du jour, without necessarily having to write an essay about it.
+- In Briefly I typically publish short pieces and observations, sometimes in reaction to some article I’ve read over breakfast, or to provide a brief commentary to a particular topic du jour, without necessarily having to write an essay about it.